TLDR

 Kaiplan

 A paid wedding planning app built specifically for self-planning couples.
-Not free — $79 one-time fee.
+Not free - plans start at $10/mo or $50 lifetime with LAUNCH50.
 Listed here as the recommended paid option when free tools aren't meeting your needs.

 PROS & CONS